Password hashing and password based key derivation mechanisms in

 To verify a user-proposed password, the

-extracts the used salt and scrypt memory and operation count parameters
+extract the used salt, memory and operation count parameters

-from the modular format string and checks the compliance of the
+from the modular format string and check the compliance of the

 proposed password with the stored hash: